In the OS, directories (aka folders) are a format on the File system that contain a list of directory entries.

 • Directory entries can also store what file type it’s holding.
 This helps us implement subdirectories (because now we can differentiate between regular files and folders)

 • . and .. as pseudo-folders in a directory.
-For the root, .. would simply refer to itself just like how . usually does
+For the root, .. would simply refer to itself just like how . usually does.
+They are literal directory entries.

 Growing a directory